salimfadhley/mind_of_steele/scripts/109/mind_of_steele_109.md

 They’re perfect—which makes them completely unbelievable.

 A car that runs forever, a TV that powers itself, a device that generates infinite energy with no trade-offs?
 These aren’t interesting ideas.
-They’re lazy plot devices, the kind you’d expect from the first draft of a bad science fiction novel.
+They’re lazy plot devices, the kind you’d expect from an early draft of a bad science fiction novel.

 Maxwell isn’t just selling a scam.
 He’s selling a dull, unimaginative scam.

+But beyond being boring, free energy scammers are also hilariously bad at envisioning the future.

+Take Sacha Stone, who claimed to have a his free energy device.
+What would this be used for, why to grow fruit!

+-- Sacha stone, fruit clip

+Maxwell's vision was somewhat like Steorn; He just imagined his free energy defice inside a car or a motorbike; Preciely the kind of device a young man might want.

+But if this technology were real, why would you do any of those things?
+If this were a real breakthrough, he would quietly harness his discovery to sell energy back to the grid.
+If he could create energy from nothing, he wouldn't need to sell this device to consumers—he'd just sell the energy.

-But beyond being boring, free energy scammers are also hilariously irrational in their proposed applications.
-Take Sacha Stone, who claims his free energy device will be used to grow fruit, or Maxwell himself, who envisions putting his free energy generator in a car.
-In a real breakthrough, an inventor wouldn’t announce his discovery with trivial ideas—instead, he’d quietly harness it to dominate energy-intensive markets.
-It’s like bad science fiction, where authors, stuck in their own time, fail to imagine any transformative use for a truly revolutionary technology.
+But this is bad science fiction, where authors, stuck in their own time, fail to imagine any transformative use for a truly revolutionary technology.

-### Link 11: Conclusion – The Final Genre Marker
+### Link 10: Conclusion – The Final Genre Marker

 So, what have we learned?